Teucrium

-Teucrium is a cosmopolitan genus of flowering plants in the family Lamiaceae, commonly known as germanders.
+Teucrium is a cosmopolitan genus of flowering plants in the mint family Lamiaceae, commonly known as germanders.
 Plants in this genus are perennial herbs or shrubs, with branches that are more or less square in cross-section, leaves arranged in opposite pairs, and flowers arranged in thyrses, the corolla with mostly white to cream-coloured, lobed petals.

 Description

 Plants in the genus Teucrium are perennial herbs or shrubs with four-cornered stems, often with simple hairs and sessile glands.
 The leaves are arranged in opposite pairs, simple or with three leaflets sometimes with lobed or serrated edges.
 The flowers are arranged in a thyrse, sometimes in a cyme in leaf axils.
 The flowers have five more or less similar sepals fused at the base, and the corolla is white or cream-coloured with five lobes forming two lips.
 The upper lip is usually much reduced in size and the lower lip has three lobes, the central lobe usually larger than the side lobes.
 There are four stamens attached near the base of the petals and the fruit is a schizocarp with four segments.